How do you define “profile”? Is it a group or malware?

 We want to get information to you about malicious or suspicious activity as soon as possible, so you can take action.
 Trying to associate threats in real time might slow this down, so we go back and review threats after they are published to follow up and try to associate threats to help inform you on your response.

 Clustering activity into groups takes time, analysis, and a significant volume of data.
-For this reason, many threats are initially associated with malware families.
+For this reason, many threats are initially associated with tools.
 Over time, the Intelligence Team may identify a new cluster of activity and create a new group based on that analysis.
 (We did this with Blue Mockingbird).

 Why is there no attribution to countries in the profiles?